jwcobb/ticketevolution-php-dataloaders/README.md

 5. Run the SQL in `/scripts` starting with `create_tables.mysql` and then running any additional scripts in chronological order by the date in the filename.

 ## LICENSE
-The files in this archive are released under the BSD 3-Clause License.
-You can find a copy of this license in `LICENSE.txt`.
+The files in this archive are released under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
+You can find a copy of this license in [LICENSE.txt](https://github.com/TeamOneTickets/ticket-evolution-dataloaders/blob/master/LICENSE.txt).